CandelaEspinar/Proyecto-Web-Semantica/selfAssessmentHandsOn2.md

 - [x] Uses the .ttl extension
 - [x] Is serialized in the Turtle format
 - [x] Follows the resource naming strategy
-- [x] Contains at least one class
+- [x] Contains at least one class.
+        El archivo contiene varias clases, como Accidente, Persona, Vehiculo.
 - [x] Contains at least one object property (where the value of the property is a resource).
         Tienes varias propiedades de objeto, como involucravehiculo, participapersona
 - [x] Contains at least one datatype property (where the value of the property is a string literal, usually typed).
         Hay varias propiedades de datos, como fecha, lugar, tipoAccidente,
 - [x] Defines the domain of all the properties (the origin of the property)
-- [ ] Defines the range of all the properties (the destination of the property)
+- [x] Defines the range of all the properties (the destination of the property)
 - [x] Defines all class names starting with a capital letter
 - [x] Defines all property names starting with a non-capital letter
 - [x] Does not mix labels in different languages (e.g., Spanish and English)